GSF-001/GSF-001/README.md

 - Archive — Genesis→
   https://github.com/GSF-001/gsf-digital-sovereign-system/blob/main/README.md
----

-### Looking For

-Contact Policy
-This repository is not open for public contributions.
-Communication is only for institutional purposes, limited audits, or official integrations.

 Client → API Layer → Signal Engine → Rule Validator → Journal Layer → Output Interface